PriyaBargota/manuscripta-website/README.md

 ---

 This site serves as the final project report for [Manuscripta](https://github.com/raphaellith/Manuscripta), an AI-powered classroom orchestration platform built for e-ink devices.
-It covers the full development lifecycle — from initial research and requirements through to architecture, implementation, testing, and evaluation.
+It covers the full development lifecycle, from initial research and requirements through to architecture, implementation, testing and evaluation.